INCF/Vectorization-of-brain-atlases/bitmap2vector/ReadMe.md

 - There must be two arguments to the ./main.sh

 Your output svg will be in "output" folder in bitmap2vector directory.

-To know more about the project and its progress, please visit: [https://rtvba.weebly.com]